glangmead/lotrlcg/dragncards/README.md

   * https://talesfromthecards.wordpress.com/2016/03/31/first-age-mustering-the-edain/
   * https://talesfromthecards.wordpress.com/2014/07/01/first-age-deck-threes-company/

-Or obtain an encounter deck like these that I found:
+The encounter .o8d decks come from [the OCTGN plugin repo](https://github.com/seastan/Lord-of-the-Rings/tree/master/o8g/Decks/Custom).

+The output will only contain images for First Age cards, on top of whatever's in the live DragnCards built-in database.
+I obtained the First Age image URLs with the crawling technique below, and then hard-coded those into the script.

-# Obtaining image URLs from Hall of Beorn
+# Crawling Hall of Beorn for image URLs

 There are cards that have images on [Hall of Beorn](https://hallofbeorn.com) that are not already in DragnCards.
 In that case, you can use some simple scraping logic to get S3 URLs to those images.

-1. Crawl hallofbeorn.com (politely) with a command like
+First crawl hallofbeorn.com (politely) with a command like

 ```
 wget -N --wait=1 --random-wait -r -l 1 -U Mozilla http://hallofbeorn.com/LotR/Products/First-Age